matgege/nam-visualization/README.md

 [Neural Additive Models (NAMs)](https://neural-additive-models.github.io/) [Agarwal et al. 2020](https://arxiv.org/abs/2004.13912) combine some of the expressivity of DNNs with the inherent intelligibility of generalized additive models.
 NAMs learn a linear combination of neural networks that each attend to a single input feature.
 These networks are trained jointly and can learn arbitrarily complex relationships between their input feature and the output.

 In this visualization approach, feature pair heatmaps (2D-heatmaps) and their corresponding feature maps (shape functions) are visualized in a [Dash](https://plotly.com/dash/) app.
+The user can select between automatic filtering of the most useful heatmaps via variance of the heatmaps and manual selection of the heatmaps.
+The manual mode is also supported by permutation feature importance on the full NAM model.

 ![iris_heatmaps](https://github.com/matgege/nam-visualization/blob/main/iris_heatmaps.png)
 ![iris_feature_maps](https://github.com/matgege/nam-visualization/blob/main/iris_feature_maps.png)